 Disruption of service

 One of the biggest challenges is ensuring a smooth transition, as any disruption of service can result in downtime and lost productivity.
-As you’ll be moving all of your nonprofit organisation’s data and processes to Microsoft 365 or Microsoft Office 365, this means that access to this will be limited when the migration is in progress.
+As you’ll be moving all of your nonprofit organisation’s data and processes to Microsoft 365 or Microsoft Office 365, access will be limited while the migration is in progress.

 Yes, your charity will have limited access to files and data during the migration.
 However, if you’re able to complete the migration over a weekend with the help of an external IT Provider, then your migration will successfully avoid disruption and downtime for staff and volunteers.